 Tim's practice focuses on international arbitration and special situations in the mining sector.

 A U.S. litigator by background, Tim moved to London to work for a Magic Circle law firm where he managed the first investment arbitration claims against Spain under the ECT.
-In the past decade, his practice has focussed primarily on disputes in mining including investment claims against States, underground construction disputes, offtake disputes, and joint venture disputes concerning mining and mineral processing facilities.
+In the past decade, his practice has focused primarily on disputes in mining including investment claims against States, underground construction disputes, offtake disputes, and joint venture disputes concerning mining and mineral processing facilities.
 He also helps mining companies solve problems in developing jurisdictions with illegal mining and disputes with local contractors.

 He has acted in proceedings under all major arbitral rules He has also handled the enforcement of commercial and ICSID arbitration awards in the courts of the United States, England, and Belize.